astev5/Bank_of_Alexandria/README.md

 # Bank of Alexandria

-##Purpose:
+## Project Overview:
-For this project, a team will be responsible for creating a banking application that tracks and displays traditional banking operations of account holders.
+A team will be responsible for creating a customized banking application that tracks and displays traditional banking operations of account holders.